JustinLove/flow-dj/README.md

 ### Model Screen

-The model is a linear regression over the basic stats and groove-radar values available about each set of steps.
+The model for estimating scores of unplayed steps is a linear regression over the basic stats and groove-radar values available about each set of steps.

 The left side shows the relative size of the weights for each factor.